General Rules

 Section 2.
 The rights and privileges of members shall be as follows:

-(a1) Strike authorization votes are limited to graduate student workers currently employed by the university and would be expected to participate in the proposed strike. (b) Join and participate in union events.
+(a1) Labor action authorization votes are limited to graduate student workers currently employed by the university and who would be expected to participate in the proposed labor action.

 Section 3.
 Membership can be obtained by registering and signing a union card.